 Rating the energy efficiency of a building is a complex process that involves ranking a building's energy consumption patterns alongside a peer group, normalizing for factors such as local climate and occupancy.
 An energy performance score does not by itself explain why a building performs a certain way, or how to change the building's performance.

-ENERGY STAR Portfolio Manager uses a 1-100 ENERGY STAR score: a score of 50 indicates average energy performance while a score of 75 or more indicates top performance.
+ENERGY STAR Portfolio Manager uses a 1-100 ENERGY STAR score: a score of 50 indicates median energy performance while a score of 75 or more indicates top performance.

 Organizations can evaluate energy performance among their portfolio of buildings while also comparing performance with other similar buildings nationwide.
 Additionally, building owners and managers can use performance scores to help identify buildings that offer the best opportunity for improvement and recognition.